 Above all, Communications and Political Action staff work to make the Elementary Teachers' Federation of Ontario a strong, effective voice for public elementary education.

 Equity and Women’s Services is unique to teacher organizations across Canada, and illustrates ETFO’s commitment to women’s equality and broad-based equity concerns.

 The equity and women’s services staff, as well as staff across other service areas, are responsible for a broad range of programs geared to member needs.
-These include initiatives for members who face subtle and overt discrimination – women, racialized and Aboriginal members, members with a disability, and gay, lesbian, bisexual, and transgender members.
+These include initiatives for members who face subtle and overt discrimination – women, racialized and Aboriginal members, members with a disability, and Two-spirit, lesbian, gay, bisexual, transgender and queer or questioning members.
 We also address issues of poverty and social class.

 Our role is to be responsive to the diverse needs of the membership and to be a positive influence for change at a societal level.
 The equity work of the organization flows from one of the founding objects of the Federation and the definition of equity adopted by the Executive:

 One of the objects of ETFO is “to foster a climate of social justice in Ontario and continue a leadership role in such areas as anti-poverty, non-violence, and equity.”

 It is the goal of the Elementary Teachers’ Federation of Ontario to work with others to create schools, communities, and a society free from all forms of individual and systemic discrimination.
 To further this goal, ETFO defines equity as fairness achieved through proactive measures which result in equality, promote diversity, and foster respect and dignity for all.